-The 2019 installment in the L.A. trio discography, There Existed An Addiction To Blood, sees the musicians explore a different layer of the hip hop world: the horrorcore.
-The main elements of this genre are present (gruesome horror tales, vivid expressions of urban violence, vampires, and serial killers) but, at the same time, clipping. managed to reinvent the hardcore style blending it sonically with a heavy industrial clanking production that explodes in outbursts of noise, and thematically with the social and racial themes (drugs, trap house, gangs, racism and violence against black people) of the uncomfortable side of the 2010s that, directly or allegorically, are addressed by the lyrics.
+The 2019 installment in the clipping. discography, There Existed An Addiction To Blood, sees the musicians explore a different layer of the hip hop world: the horrorcore.
+The main elements of this genre are present, gruesome horror tales, vivid expressions of urban violence, vampires, and serial killers.
+But, at the same time, the L.A. trio managed to reinvent the hardcore style.
+They blend it sonically with a heavy industrial clanking production that explodes in outbursts of noise, and thematically with the social and racial themes (drugs, trap house, gangs, racism and violence against black people) of the uncomfortable side of the 2010s that, directly or allegorically, are addressed by the lyrics.

-The whole project seems to have a cinematic nature, integrating different interludes taken by horror movies, and borrowing the title itself from Bill Gunn’s 1973 vampire horror film, Ganja and Hess.
-These interludes, though, weigh down the tracklist and make the work feel a little bloated, at times.
+The whole project seems to have a cinematic nature.
+It integrates different interludes, taken by horror movies.
+Moreover, it borrows the title itself from Bill Gunn’s 1973 vampire horror film, Ganja and Hess.
+These interludes, though, weigh down the tracklist and make the work feel a little bloated at times.

 You can find There Existed An Addiction To Blood on Spotify.